What is it?

 Dr. Lembke has developed multiple teaching programs on drug misuse and addiction therapy.
 She has held multiple leadership and mentorship positions and received the Stanford’s Chairman’s Award for Clinical Innovation, and the Stanford Departmental Award for Outstanding Teaching.
 She chaired the Planning Committee for the California Society of Addiction Medicine (CSAM) Annual Addiction Medicine Conference and is the former president of the Addiction Medicine Fellowship Directors Association (AMFDA).
 She has published over 50 peer-reviewed articles, chapters, and commentaries, and is author of the bestselling book, Drug Dealer, MD: How Doctors Were Duped, Patients Got Hooked, and Why It’s So Hard to Stop.

-Dr. Mansky has had an illustrious career in Psychopharmacology and Addiction Psychiatry spanning over five decades.
+Dr. Mansky had an illustrious career in Psychopharmacology and Addiction Psychiatry spanning over five decades.
 He trained at SUNY Buffalo Medical School before completing research fellowships at the NIMH Addiction Research Center and the University of Illinois.
 He then went on to complete Psychiatry residency and fellowships at Harvard’s Massachusetts General Hospital.
-He has published more than 40 peer-reviewed articles and given over 130 national and international presentations.
+He published more than 40 peer-reviewed articles and gave over 130 national and international presentations.
+Professionally, he will be most remembered for his contributions to the field of physician health.
+As an advisor, he always made himself available and his ideas and feedback were crucial for the development of the 12-step simulation in Interventionville.

-Dr. Mansky is the past President of the Federation of State Physician Health Programs and was the founding Chair of the Physician Health Committee for the American Academy of Addiction Psychiatry.
-He continues his academic interest today as an Associate Editor for Psychiatric Quarterly and Member of the Editorial Board of the Journal of Addictive Diseases.
-He presently is Professor of Psychiatry, Addiction, and Physician Impairment at Touro University (Nevada) and teaches at the University of Nevada School of Medicine.
+Dr. Mansky was a past President of the Federation of State Physician Health Programs and was the founding Chair of the Physician Health Committee for the American Academy of Addiction Psychiatry.
+Until his passing in August 2018, he continued his academic interest as an Associate Editor for Psychiatric Quarterly, Member of the Editorial Board of the Journal of Addictive Diseases and as a Professor of Psychiatry, Addiction, and Physician Impairment at Touro University (Nevada).

 We are currently developing partnerships with leaders in academia and industry in the fields of addiction, digital health and virtual reality.
 We will provide more information as these relationships become more formalized.